downingbots/ALSET/README.md

       This data is then gathered and used to train the robot.
 Note: a tenth of a second of start/stop proved too much for one of the boards and the robot will stop moving after a few minutes of continuous use.
 Eventually changed the pwm rate to two-moves-per-second.

-The robot runs in 3 modes: RC telepresence, data-capture, and using the trained neural net.
+The robot runs in 4 modes: RC telepresence, data-capture, and using trained neural net(s) including a single CNN, a multi-part sequence of CNNs, and DDQN reinformcement learning.
 The data capture and neural net can be for a single alexnet NN, or a sequence of alexnet NNs with function-specific knowledge.
 For example, the 8-parts are for an HBRC phase-3 tabletop bot is:

     - get the arm to a known position
     - scans for object on the floor (or table)